 Microplastics are found in all oceans of the world, and animals at all levels in the marine food web are exposed to plastic particles.
 How this affects the marine animals is still largely unknown.
-But scientific experiments have shown several harmful effects, such as impaired survival, food intake and reproduction.
+Adverse effects on survival, food intake and reproduction have been demonstrated in experiments, albeit at high concentrations of microplastics.